When Should I Give up on Seed Germination?

 Germinate seeds in a paper towel

-When Should I Give Up on Seeds That Have Not Germinated?
+When Should You Give Up on Seeds That Have Not Germinated?

 As long as your seeds are healthy and they didn’t rot, you can rescue them: raise the temperature if the temperature is low, water more if they are not wet enough.